nytegoth1/ASP.NET-API-KEY/README.md

 ### NOTES

 This is minimal code.
 The purpose of this code is to Generate an API key, and store it in a DB.<br>
+For this code I used MySql.
+Feel free to alter the sql to use in another DB.<br>
 I for testing purposes used this code, and created a server side enpoint in CF.<br>
 When the correct API key is provided (Only accesible with the key), I then ouput a JSON string.<br>
 Afterward I create a project in VUE.js where I call the CF endpoint, display the data with a searchable feature.<br>